December 01, 2025

 }

-If I wanted to continue with using google photos, I'd have to find new way to access their photos.
-With some research I found I could use the google photos picker API, which allows users to upload their google photos to a site.
-I would then need a way to store these images after accessing the photos, which lead me to creating a PostgreSQL database with Supabase.
-I ran into another issues, Supabase free tier only allows for 1GB of storage.
-Since I planned to have over a hundred photos on my website I knew this would not be enough.
-I decided to then create an s3 bucket where the images would live.
-I could then store the s3 key and photo url in the database.
-MORE HERE
+If I wanted to continue using Google Photos as my source, I needed a new way to access the photos.
+After some research, I found I could use the Google Photos Picker API, which lets users select and upload their own Google Photos into an app.
+I'd then need a way to store the images after retrieving them, which led me to setting up a PostgreSQL database with Supabase.
+I ran into another issue there: Supabase's free tier only allows 1GB of storage, and since I planned to have over a hundred photos on my site, I knew that wouldn't be enough.
+I decided to create an S3 bucket to hold the actual images, and store the S3 key and photo URL as references in the database instead.

 Challenges